mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 +'Visit our Github repo to create your own PicoShare server.'
 ```

-Cypress is grabbing the [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent), which includes all the whitespace around the text as it appears in the raw HTML instead of how the text appears in the browser.
+Cypress is grabbing the [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property, which includes all the whitespace around the text as it appears in the raw HTML instead of how the text appears in the browser.

 You can work around this by grabbing the element's `innerText`, but the syntax is convoluted and difficult to remember because it uses a totally different set of assertion APIs: